Bioavailability and the Different Forms of Vitamins

 Shopping for the best vitamins involves more than just checking the label for the highest amount of a compound.
 The amount of a vitamin you take won’t mean much if your body only absorbs a small amount of what is present in a product.
 That’s why it’s vital to be aware of the forms of each common vitamin that your body absorbs best.

-Not only that, but it’s crucial to look at the vehicle in which the vitamin you are taking is inside of.
+Not only that, but it’s crucial to look at the vehicle in which the vitamin you are taking is inside.
 And let’s not forget the impact that the state of your body has on the way compounds absorb in the body.
 If you have trouble absorbing foods, then you may need a special form of certain compounds to provide the most benefit.

-No matter what form of vitamin you decide to take, always be sure to talk with your doctor or other healthcare provider before starting any new supplement routine.
+No matter what form of vitamin you decide to take, always be sure to talk with your doctor or another healthcare provider before starting any new supplement routine.
 This will make sure you stay safe by only taking those compounds that will work well with your current health status and prescribed treatment routine.

 - Srini Srinivasan (April 2001) “Bioavailability of Nutrients: A Practical Approach to In Vitro Demonstration of the Availability of Nutrients in Multivitamin-Mineral Combination Products,” The Journal of Nutrition, Volume 131, Issue 4, April 2001, Pages 1349S–1350S, https://doi.org/10.1093/jn/131.4.1349S